Galaxias longifundus: Description

 Length commonly 65-80 mm, maximum recorded 97 mm.
 Similar to other members of the species complex.
 Body long and relatively deep, the back is flattened forward of the pelvic fins.
 Head medium sized, generally slightly shorter and distinctly wider than deep and wedge-shaped from the side.
 Snout moderately long and bluntly rounded viewed from the side.

 Fins have fleshy bases although the paired fins less so.
 Fins rounded, anal and dorsal fins roughly the same length with the dorsal usually slightly longer.
 Pelvic fins positioned approximately mid way along the body, pectoral fins paddle shaped.
 Tail fin has distinctive flanges extending from across the caudal peduncle to nearly the end of the rays.

-G.longifundud is mainly olive-brown across the back, head, snout, and the upper sides becoming light brown on the lower sides and cream on the belly.
+G. longifundus is mainly olive-brown across the back, head, snout, and the upper sides becoming light brown on the lower sides and cream on the belly.
 This is overlaid with a pattern of dark spots and blotches and a faint band of gold speckles along the mid sides.
 Gill cover is translucent with a small golden patch.
 Fins are olive-grey and translucent.